tombetthauser/den5/resources/SIERRA_BUTTES.md

 - Road closed
 - Popular for backcountry snowshoeing and skiing
 - Long approach required
-- Not appropriate for young scouts in winter
+- Not appropriate for young scouts

 ---